noahehall/multicloud/aws/services/Storage/snow.md

 - longer duration edge compute and storage use cases,
 - perform compute and storage workloads on the device without any data transferred into AWS when returned
 - AWS erases all data on the device securely.

+### OpsHub

+- downloadable tool for managing snow devices
+- takes all the existing operations available in the Snowball API and presents them as a graphical user interface.

 ## considerations